gardener/gardener/docs/usage/node-readiness.md

 gardener-resource-manager's [`Node` controller](../concepts/resource-manager.md#node-controller) reacts on newly created `Node` objects that have this taint.
 The controller removes the taint once all node-critical Pods are ready (determined by checking the Pods' `Ready` conditions).

-The `Node` controller considers all Pods with the label `node.gardener.cloud/critical-component=true` as node-critical.
+The `Node` controller considers all `DaemonSets` and `Pods` with the label `node.gardener.cloud/critical-component=true` as node-critical.
-If there are `DaemonSets` that contain the `node.gardener.cloud/critical-component=true` label in their Pod template, the `Node` controller waits for corresponding daemon Pods to be scheduled and to get ready before removing the taint.
+If there are `DaemonSets` that contain the `node.gardener.cloud/critical-component=true` label in their metadata and in their Pod template, the `Node` controller waits for corresponding daemon Pods to be scheduled and to get ready before removing the taint.

 ## Marking Node-Critical Components

-To make use of this feature, node-critical Pods need to
+To make use of this feature, node-critical DaemonSets and Pods need to

 - tolerate the `node.gardener.cloud/critical-components-not-ready` `NoSchedule` taint and
 - be labelled with `node.gardener.cloud/critical-component=true`.